Q: What does IBLA stand for?

 Dear Dr. Moltisanti,

 I already miss Ibla!
 This was my first time in a competition.
 I can see now that I should have focused on fewer pieces and have them better prepared technically!
 At least this was a great learning experience and I hope I´ll grow and do better next time I do something like this.
 I should, therefore, also have had the outprint of my jury results.
-Is it too late for me to get it and pay for it now?
+Is it too late for me to get it now?

 Thanks and all the best,